 KCMO = the world’s most connected Smart City

 Kansas City is now the world’s most connected Smart City thanks to the installation of cutting-edge technologies which will improve everyday experiences for residents.
-The more than $15 million public-private partnership is one of the first economic development projects credited to the City’s modern streetcar, which will open to the public on May 6.
+The more than $15 million public-private partnership is one of the first economic development projects credited to the City’s modern streetcar, which is free and open to the public.
 The Smart City corridor follows the 2 mile-long streetcar route.

 Smart City initiatives will help the City of Kansas City use real-time data to deliver basic services more efficiently and will attract economic development & entrepreneurs.
 With interactive kiosks (see locations), free public WiFi, smart streetlights and sensors, it is the start of a new experience for those who live, work and play in Kansas City.

 Kansas City was a top-seven finalist for the “Smart City Challenge” grant offered by the U.S. Department of Transportation.
 While we did not win the grant, our application has become a blueprint for future smart city innovations that will become reality as we activate public-private partnerships and locate funding from different sources.
 We wish to thank the many community and business partners who shared their expertise, passion and wisdom to create this blueprint.
 Review the application and watch Mayor Sly James present to the U.S. Department of Transportation.

 As part of the smart city initiative, street lights and traffic signals will be upgraded.
 Dynamic signals and lights will be responsive to citizen activity along Main St.